Mt Harriet National Park, the most sought after wilderness

 | Typical narrow, hairpin bend road to the summit |

-For the nature enthusiasts, looking to leave motorized
+For nature enthusiasts who prefer to leave motorised

 ![]() |